-- (ii) Where a student has enrolled for a qualifying module but has not met the minimum requirement for the award of credits (see para.
-4 below), no grade points or credits shall be awarded. - (iii) A minimum graduating curriculum shall consist of qualifying modules which carry credits totalling at least 360 of which no less than 260, including at least 140 at Level 2 or above, shall have been obtained at Grade D or above. - (iv) The minimum grade-point average required for the award of a degree shall be 10.
+- A student's assessed performance in each module shall be graded, with grade points awarded as described in the Code of Assessment Schedule C. - (ii) A minimum graduating curriculum shall consist of qualifying modules which carry credits totalling at least 360 of which no less than 260, including at least 140 at Level 2 or above, shall have been obtained at Grade D or above. - (iii) The minimum grade-point average required for the award of a degree shall be 10.